huot3000/kijiji-scraper/README.md

 # kijiji-scraper
-a python script to scrape kijiji data - forked from amald94
+A python script to scrape Montreal kijiji data - forked from amald94